MichaelJDB/Video-Game-Sales-Analysis/README.md

 * Microsoft Copilot which has supported me with my visuals and troubleshooting errors I have encountered throuhgout the project especially my dashboarding and deployment.
 * Kaggle which I had resourced my dataset from to create my project.
 * I used previous projects supplied by my coach to inspire my project layout.

+### **Future Improvements**

+* Improve visuals, fix and develop dashboarding further, and improve machine learning techniques and their descriptions, include machine learning visuals in ReadMe.

 ## **Acknowledgments**